gligen/GLIGEN/README.md

 The original GLIGEN was partly implemented and trained during an internship at Microsoft.
 This repo re-implements GLIGEN in PyTorch with university GPUs after the internship.
 Despite the minor implementation differences, this repo aims to reproduce the results and observations in the paper for research purposes.

+## Terms and Conditions

+We have strict terms and conditions for using the model checkpoints and the demo; it is restricted to uses that follow the license agreement of <a href="https://github.com/CompVis/latent-diffusion">Latent Diffusion Model</a> and <a href="https://github.com/Stability-AI/StableDiffusion">Stable Diffusion</a>.

 ## Broader Impact